CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

     * Tab for autocomplete
     * Scroll through command history or task list with up and down
     * Allow users to specify their own shorthand commands so they will remember
-    * Summoning the help window with a keyboard shortcuts
+    * Summoning the help window with a keyboard shortcut
 * Clear visual feedback on the status of the task
     * Overdue and upcoming tasks should stand out
     * Should also be able to see if a task is completed or recurring